 If you grow plants in containers, make sure they are healthy and replace any that are on their last legs.
 Flaky paint will make a property seem shabby, so if necessary treat walls, fences or gates to a fresh coat.
 Finish by squirting a few drops of oil into the hinges of your gate to eliminate unwelcoming, piercing squeaks.

-Related: spruce up the front of your house.
+Find out how to spruce up the front of your house

 Add a patio

 Although a lawn is considered the most desirable garden feature among house hunters, a patio or place to sit is not far behind.
 If you have made a spontaneous decision to put your house on the market then it's not really feasible to add a patio to your garden, but if you are planning on selling within the next couple of years then it may be worth considering the investment.

 Find out hoe much it costs to lay a new patio